Dev-Dominic/Lab-Registrar/docs/controllers.md

 1. Accepts both labtech and timeslot identifiers.
 2. Makes query to timeslot database controller
 3. Determines whether the labtech's identifier is associated with the timeslot

+**Generate Password**

+1. Generate pseudo-random password (using initials and random number between 100 and 999)
+2. Generate new password hash
+3. Return password hash

+**Verify User**

+1. Query for user in both the User and LabTech tables
+    * Not Found: return false
+2. Validate that the password that was passed with the password hash present in the table
+    * Not Valid: return false
+3. Once the password validation is successful return true

 ## Request Controllers